jeremiaat/Jared-Studio-Bot/README.md

 1. Connect your GitHub repository to Railway
 2. Add the `BOT_TOKEN` environment variable in Railway dashboard
 3. Deploy automatically

+#### Render

+1. Connect your GitHub repository to Render
+2. Create a new service and select "Background Worker" (not "Web Service")
+3. Set the build command: `pip install -r requirements.txt`
+4. Set the start command: `python bot.py`
+5. Add the `BOT_TOKEN` environment variable in Render dashboard
+6. Deploy

+Alternatively, if using `render.yaml` for configuration:
+1. Ensure `render.yaml` is in your repository root
+2. Connect your GitHub repository to Render
+3. Render will automatically detect the configuration
+4. Add the `BOT_TOKEN` environment variable in Render dashboard
+5. Deploy

 #### Other Platforms